Mikejo5000/vsts-docs-pr/docs/work/track/query-numeric.md

 <a id="rollup"/>
 ### Rollup numeric values across work item types

 Rollup provides summed values of select fields for all child work items of a parent.
-Natively, VSTS and TFS provide rollup of Remaining Work for tasks on the Task board.
+Natively, Azure Codex and TFS provide rollup of Remaining Work for tasks on the Task board.
 For other rollup requirements, see the following topics:
 - [Support rollup of work and other fields](../customize/reference/support-rollup-of-work-and-other-fields.md)
 -[Rollup estimated and actual work using Project](../backlogs/office/rollup-estimated-and-actual-work-using-project.md)
 - [Create rollup charts with Power BI](../../report/powerbi/create-rollup-charts.md)